bio-miga/miga/manual/part5/workflow.md

 * `report` (*req*): PDF file containing the graphic report.
 * `regions_archive` (*gz*): Archived folder containing FastA files with the sequences of the genes in regions identified as abnormal.
+* `nomytaxa`: If it exists, MiGA assumes no support for MyTaxa modules, and none of the above files are required.

 Deprecated file keys: